Ateez: 2022: Two world tours, Beyond: Zero, The World EP.1: Movement, The World EP.Paradigm and Spin Off: From the Witness

 Ateez held their first offline concerts in two years in Seoul from January 7 to 9.
-'The Fellowship: Beginning of the End' world tour continued with six sold-out shows in Chicago, Atlanta, Newark, Dallas and Los Angeles in the United States in January.
+The Fellowship: Beginning of the End world tour continued with six sold-out shows in Chicago, Atlanta, Newark, Dallas and Los Angeles in the United States in January.
 On January 18, it was announced that Yeosang would continue his role as co-host of The Show for a second year.
 On January 23, Ateez won the main award on the 31st Seoul Music Awards.

 On January 31, they released the promotional single "Don't Stop" through Universe Music for the platform Universe.
-On February 3, it was announced that Ateez would appear on 'Global Spin Live' at the Grammy Museum on February 8.
+On February 3, it was announced that Ateez would appear on Global Spin Live at the Grammy Museum on February 8.
 They performed and participated in an interview, as well as an audience question-and-answer segment on the live event.

-The European leg of the "Beginning of The End" world tour was rescheduled to late April and May, in which eight shows in Madrid, London, Paris, Berlin and Amsterdam were held, while the Warsaw show was canceled.
-Three additional shows in Yokohama, Japan in mid July were also announced.
+The European leg of the Fellowship: Beginning of The End world tour was rescheduled to late April and May; eight shows in Madrid, London, Paris, Berlin and Amsterdam were held, while the Warsaw show was cancelled.
+Three additional shows in Yokohama, Japan in mid-July were also announced.

 On May 25, Ateez released their second Japanese EP, Beyond: Zero, with lead single "Rocky (Boxers Ver.)".
 The EP charted at number two on the Oricon weekly album chart, Line Music weekly album chart and Billboard Japan Top Album Sales chart.

 On June 30, they performed at the Jeddah K-pop Festival in Saudi Arabia.
 On July 3, they closed the second day of UNI-KON 2022 in Seoul.

 On July 29, Ateez released their ninth Korean EP The World EP.1: Movement, featuring the lead single "Guerrilla".
-Pre-orders exceeded 1.1 million copies, making it their first million seller EP.
-Album sales on the first week was over 930,000 physical copies, and the EP topped South Korea's Circle Album Chart for two consecutive weeks.
-The album charted at number three on Billboard 200 in the United States, which was Ateez's first top 10 on the main chart.
-The group wrapped up their album promotion with a total of six music program awards for "Guerrilla", grabbing first places on The Show, Show Champion and Music Bank.
+Pre-orders exceeded 1.1 million copies, making it their first million-selling EP.
+Album sales in the first week totalled to over 930,000 physical copies, and the EP topped South Korea's Circle Album Chart for two consecutive weeks.
+The album charted at number three on Billboard 200 in the United States, Ateez's first top 10 on the main chart.
+The group wrapped up their album promotions with six music program awards for "Guerrilla", winning first places on The Show, Show Champion and Music Bank.

-On August 22, Ateez performed at KCON 2022 LA, and were appointed to interpret and perform the LA version of KCON 2022's signature song "Poppia".
-On September 8, it was reported that Hongjoong and Yunho have been chosen as DJs for MBC Radio's Idol Radio Season 3, and that the show would incorporate Ateez's colors by adopting a "space pirate" concept.
-On September 9, Ateez released an original soundtrack for the web drama Mimicus named "Let's Get Together".
-Jongho then released his first solo OST "A Fairy Tale of Youth" for TVING's variety show Young Actor's Retreat on September 16.
+On August 22, Ateez performed at KCON 2022 LA and were selected to perform the LA version of KCON 2022's signature song "Poppia".
+On September 8, it was reported that Hongjoong and Yunho had been chosen as DJs for MBC Radio's Idol Radio Season 3 and that the show would incorporate Ateez's colours by adopting a "space pirate" concept.
+On September 9, Ateez released an original soundtrack for the web drama Mimicus, titled "Let's Get Together".